 "When I arrived at Bible College, I was fully committed that one day I would use the media in some way, particularly radio.
 Television wasn't the big deal then that it became later.
 And it was always, from the moment I was converted through a radio broadcast, an intent of mine to use the media."

 About This Interview

-Jerry Falwell (1933-2007) was interviewed for two hours at Liberty University in Lynchburg, VA.
-Falwell talked about growing up the son of an entrepreneur, and his eventual calling to the Christian ministry.
-He discussed starting his first television broadcast, Thomas Road Baptist Church Presents and how it eventually became The Old Time Gospel Hour.
-He spoke about the growing popularity of the program and its eventual syndication worldwide as well as its transmission over satellite.
-Falwell also described his founding and the goals of the Moral Majority and Liberty University.
-He detailed the controversy surrounding his political views, the fallout from the PTL scandal that hit religious broadcasting in the late 80s and his treatment by the mainstream media.
-B-roll consisted of a personally-guided tour of a museum dedicated to his life on the campus of Liberty University.
-The interview was conducted by Don Carleton on October 16, 2003.
+In his two-hour Archive interview, Jerry Falwell (1933-2007)l talks about growing up the son of an entrepreneur, and his eventual calling to the Christian ministry.
+He discusses starting his first television broadcast, Thomas Road Baptist Church Presents and how it eventually became The Old Time Gospel Hour.
+He speaks about the growing popularity of the program and its eventual syndication worldwide as well as its transmission over satellite.
+Falwell also describes his founding and the goals of the Moral Majority and Liberty University.
+He details the controversy surrounding his political views, the fallout from the PTL scandal that hit religious broadcasting in the late 80s and his treatment by the mainstream media.
+B-roll consists of a personally-guided tour of a museum dedicated to his life on the campus of Liberty University.
+Don Carleton conducted the interview at Liberty University in Lynchburg, VA on October 16, 2003.